-MAT-12H - Honors Statistics UC, CSU (C-ID MATH 110 SOCI 125)
+MAT-12H - Honors Statistics UC, CSU (C-ID MATH 110 SOCI125)

+Limitation on enrollment: Enrollment in the Honors Program.
 A comprehensive study of measures of central tendency and variation, correlation and linear regression, probability, the normal distribution, the t-distribution, the chi-square distribution, estimation, testing of hypotheses, analysis of variance, and the application of statistical software to data, including the interpretation of the relevance of the statistical findings.
 Applications using data from business, education, health science, life science, psychology, and the social sciences will be included.
 Honors course offers an enriched experience for accelerated students through limited class size, seminar format, focus on primary texts, and application of higher-level critical thinking skills.
 Students may not receive credit for both MAT-12 and MAT-12H.
 72 hours lecture.
 (Letter Grade, or Pass/No Pass option.)